There are plenty of places around the world that are famous for the beers that they produce and Greece objectively isn’t one of them.

 Vergina: You can try the Weiss with vibrant colour and fruity aroma and reminiscent of clove and banana!

 Voreia Beer: We tried the Voreia Wit beer, which has a cool pale cream colour head.
 Smooth malts, soft and sweetish and it does show a little wheat grain, but it blends in well!
-They have a brewery in Serres, which you can visit if you are in the area.
+The microbrewery that makes this fabulous beer (and other 7!) is in Serres, which you can visit if you are in the area.

 Zeos: It comes directly from Argos, and it doesn’t have any preservatives.
 If you find it, we suggest the lager beer, which is a Macedonian recipe with a slightly sweet taste.